gmhafiz/asus_ux305fa/Readme.md

 ### Touchpad
 As an Awesome WM user, touchpad is rarely used.
-But when we do, we want three finger tap to simulate middle button click.
+But when we do, we want three finger tap to simulate middle button click and palm rejection when the touchad is switched on.
 Put the following into rc.lua file.

     run_once("synclient TapButton3=2 FingerHigh=10 FingerLow=5")

-We can set up palm rejection with `synclient` too:
+Set up palm rejection with `synclient` as well:

-    synclient AreaLeftEdge=500
+    run_once("synclient AreaLeftEdge=500")
-    synclient AreaRightEdge=2500
+    run_once("synclient AreaRightEdge=2500")

 To use Fn+f9 button to toggle the touchpad.
 We need to use `xinput`.